Mathnerd314/stroscot/docs/Commentary/Syntax.rst

   T = drop 1 (count R)
   scan (not (isElementOf T (tie 0 (*) T T))) T

-IMO the letter-based prefix operators are easier to read - particularly, the word choices give clues as to what is happening.
-Although the number of APL hieroglyphs is not comparable to Chinese's thousands of ideograms, it seems likely that APL suffers from learnability issues similar to Chinese and is harder to learn than letter-based identifiers because it does not have a phonetic basis.
+The learning barrier is definitely real - IMO the Haskell style is much easier to read.
+The English words give many more clues as to what is happening.
+Although the number of APL hieroglyphs is not comparable to Chinese's thousands of ideograms, it seems likely that APL suffers from learnability issues similar to Chinese and is harder to learn than a language with lexical identifiers because it does not have a phonetic basis.
+Thus it does not make sense to uniformly adopt symbols for all operators as was done in APL.
+There is definitely a balance between concision and clarity.
+Hence, although Stroscot allows Unicode symbols, it does not encourage or require their use.
+I like to think that programmers have good taste and will avoid symbol overuse.

-Similarly Agda uses mathematical Unicode symbols extensively for both identifiers and syntax.
-This kind of mathematical jargon seems fine so long as there's clear documentation or it's limited to .
+To implement the "symbols not encouraged or required" rule, the constraint on Stroscot's standard library is that every symbol should have a corresponding lexical operator, and the library code should always use the lexical version, to avoid "monkey see monkey do".
+Maybe some symbols can be encouraged and the rules ignored for those symbols, but that would require a standardized Unicode input method.
+The documentation should have a symbol dictionary showing the lexical and symbolic versions of all operators in the standard library, for easy searching and copy-paste.
+The dictionary should also document what the symbol means and its usage and pronunciation.
+As far as availability, unambiguous widely-used symbols can be available in the prelude.
+Custom operators can be exposed in an appropriate module - either the main module for some functionality if it is expected that end-users will use the symbol, or an internal or DSL module if the symbol is not expected to be used.

 Encoding
 --------

-There are various encodings of Unicode, like UTF-8, UTF-16, and GBK/GB 18030.
-But UTF-8 has 97.8% market share, and general-purpose compression algorithms provide better compression than specialized encodings.
-So for now it's not worth supporting anything besides UTF-8.
-If it becomes necessary to support another encoding then it can be cheaply written as a prepass that run ICU and transforms the encoding to UTF-8.
-Maybe as an alternative it is possible to use an encoding abstraction that supports many encodings and doesn't assume UTF-8 properties like stream synchronization; it depends on if there is a performance hit for such an abstraction.
+The Unicode Consortium has put in a great deal of effort to create a universal character set that is compatible with legacy systems.
+It would be foolhardy to ignore their work and attempt to create a competing incompatible standard.
+Considering Unicode formats, UTF-8 has 97.8% market share on the web (per Wikipedia), and has been adopted by many programming languages.
+Its variable-width encoding represents ASCII transparently, making English identifiers and markup characters easy to manipulate.
+It is thus the natural choice for input encoding.

+There are other formats, like UTF-16, GB 18030, and SCSU/BOCU.
+UTF-16 is pretty much a legacy format since it cannot fully represent a Unicode character in one code unit and requires double the space of UTF-8.
+UTF-32 is even more inefficient and is simply not suitable for storage on disk.
+GB 18030 represents CJK somewhat efficiently but is not used much outside China and even within China has only ~5% market share (per `W3Techs <https://w3techs.com/technologies/segmentation/sl-cnter-/character_encoding>`__), although there are some popular sites using it.
+Regarding SCSU/BOCU, per `experiment <https://web.archive.org/web/20041206080839/http://www.cs.fit.edu/~ryan/compress/>`__, it seems gzip/bzip provide better compression.
+The difference between compressibility of encodings is on the order of 1% for bzip but for some gzip examples, converting to SCSU as a preprocessing step saved 25% over UTF-8.
+Per `FAQ <http://www.unicode.org/faq/compression.html>`__, SCSU/BOCU are mainly for avoiding the overhead of Unicode vs. legacy encodings.
+So overall, it doesn't seem to be worth supporting anything besides UTF-8 as the input encoding.

+How dangerous is this assumption?
+Well, many systems support non-UTF-8 encodings by first running ICU and transforming the encoding to UTF-8, such as PostgresSQL.
+This would not be hard to add, if for some unforeseeable reason we suddenly had the need to support non-UTF-8 encoding.
+Although, there is a performance hit for transforming on the fly.
+We could alternatively design an abstract string library that allows manipulating data of various encodings in a uniform manner, most likely as a sequence of Unicode codepoints.
+But again there is likely some overhead, as the decoding and the parsing have to be written as coroutines.
+Likely, to get the same performance as UTF-8, we would have to fork the parser and spend some time tweaking.
+With suitable abstractions probably most of the code could be shared with the UTF-8 parser.
+So, at the end of the day, it is just some performance, some hacking, and the overall design does not really depend on assuming the encoding - it just makes the initial implementation a bit easier.

 NFC
 ---

 NFC solves the issue of having the same font grapheme but different codepoint encoding, like A + combining acute accent vs the precomposed character "latin capital letter a with acute".
 NFC is used by 98% of the web and a fair amount of software automatically normalizes input to NFC (e.g. web browsers).
 Also per `Unicode Normalization FAQ <http://www.unicode.org/faq/normalization.html>`__ "NFC is the best form for general text."
 It also seems that the unstated opinion of the Unicode Consortium is that text that cannot be NFC'd does not count as "Unicode".
 When there was an issue with NFC breaking `Biblical Hebrew <https://www.unicode.org/mail-arch/unicode-ml/y2003-m06/0423.html>`__ the solution was to change the input (inserting joiners) rather than modifying NFC.

 So it seems correct to soft-require input to be NFC normalized.
 This might annoy someone somewhere, but they can work around it by putting in joiners, like Biblical Hebrew had to do.
-We cannot hard-require because `per someone <https://github.com/rust-lang/rfcs/pull/2457#issuecomment-395488644>`__ there exist some Vietnamese keyboards that produce combining characters not in NFC.
+We cannot hard-require because `per someone <https://github.com/rust-lang/rfcs/pull/2457#issuecomment-395488644>`__ there exist some Vietnamese keyboards that produce combining characters not in NFC normal form.

 NFC also means that unnormalized strings or raw binary data can't be included in files directly.
 But keeping those in separate files or encoding the bad bytes as hexadecimal seems fine.